hamishcunningham/pi-tronics/simbamon/README.txt

 the Raspberry Pi.
 It is intended to be compatible with other *nixes.

 This code is copyright Hamish Cunningham and the University of Sheffield and is licenced under GPL 3 or any later version.
+Project started July 2013.